 This beautiful day-use park is located on the banks of the Rogue River and at the foot of geologically prominent Table Rock.
 You can picnic, fish, launch your boat, swim and hike on a 2-mile trail.
 Denman Wildlife Refuge, next to the park, teems with local and migratory birds.
 Salmon and steelhead pass through seasonally on treks to and from the ocean.

 Plan your next group event in one of our six picnic areas.
 Area A has a large picnic shelter with four horse shoe pits.
 Area C has a smaller shelter.
 Areas D and E are open areas with electricity, water and plenty of picnic tables.
 Areas B and F are open areas without access to electricity.
-All sites can be reserved online at oregonstateparks.reserveamerica.com.
+All sites can be reserved up to six months in advance online at oregonstateparks.reserveamerica.com.
 Horseshoe pits and volleyball courts are located throughout the park, and a restroom with flush toilets was recently remodeled.

 A boat ramp and additional picnic tables are located on the opposite river bank.
 From the main park, take Table Rock Road across the bridge.
 This side of the park also has a dog off-leash area and pit toilets.